saha-raj/social-consensus/README.md

 For more information about the model assumptions and mechanics, see the [technical details](docs/technical_details.md).

+## Citation

+This simulation is inspired by research on tipping points in social convention:

+Damon Centola, Joshua Becker, Devon Brackbill, and Andrea Baronchelli.
+"Experimental evidence for tipping points in social convention." *Science*, 360(6393), 1116-1119 (2018).
+DOI: [10.1126/science.aas8827](https://doi.org/10.1126/science.aas8827)

 ## Credits

 Created by Raj Saha, PhD

-Inspired by research from Centola et al. (2018) on experimental studies of social consensus.